 - Nipple discharge other than breast milk, including blood;

-- Any change in the size or the shape of the breast; or
+- Any change in the size or the shape of your breast; or

 When detected early, breast cancer is treatable and survivable.
-In fact, there are more than 3.5 million breast cancer survivors in the United States, including women and men in remission or currently undergoing treatment.
+In fact, currently there are more than 3.5 million breast cancer survivors in the United States.

-Get in the habit of doing a regular breast self-examination to familiarize yourself with how your breasts normally look and feel.
-Regular mammograms are another way to help you lower your risk and find any symptoms such as lumps, pain, or changes in size that may be of concern.
-Review the Breast Cancer Screening Guidelines for Women chart to see which breast cancer screening tests are right for you, and when you should have them.
+Regular self-examinations and mammograms are ways to help you lower your risk of breast cancer and find any signs or symptoms such as lumps or changes in size that may be of concern.
+Review the Breast Cancer Screening Guidelines for Women and talk to your healthcare provider about which breast cancer screening tests are right for you, and when you should have them.

 Reduce Your Risk